Research

 Boston Children’s Hospital

-Boston Children’s Hospital is home to the world’s largest and most active pediatric research enterprise and one of the largest research programs of any independent hospital.
-The hospital has more than $368 million in research funding per year and more than 1,000,000 square feet of state-of-the-art laboratory space.
-The research mission of Children’s Hospital encompasses basic research, clinical research, community service programs and the training of new scientists.
-Our 740 investigators, include 11 members of the National Academy of Sciences, 24 members of the National Academy of Medicine, 25 Fellows of the American Academy of Arts and Sciences, and 12 members of the Howard Hughes Medical Institute (HHMI) are part of Children’s truly extraordinary research community.
-Three recent HHMI Investigators relinquished their positions to become Dean of the Harvard Medical School (George Daley), Director of the Broad Institute (Todd Golub), and Vice President and Chief Scientific Officer of HHMI (David Clapham), and three other BCH faculty were HHMI investigators in recent years but relinquished their appointments when they took on administrative positions.
-Over the years, four Children’s investigators have won the Nobel Prize and six have won the nearly equally prestigious Lasker Award.
+Boston Children’s Hospital is home to the world’s largest and most active pediatric research enterprise and one of the largest research programs of any independent hospital. has more than 1,000,000 square feet of state-of-the-art laboratory space and received $603 million in research funding in FY 2024.
+There are approximately 550 Harvard Medical School faculty who devote most of their time to research.
+They include 14 members of the National Academy of Sciences, 37 members of the National Academy of Medicine, 24 Fellows of the American Academy of Arts and Sciences, 13 Fellows of the American Academy for the Advancement of Sciences, 13 current members of the Howard Hughes Medical Institute (HHMI) and 8 alumni of the HHMI.
+Over the years, three Children’s investigators have won the Nobel Prize and eight have won the nearly equally prestigious Lasker Award.
+Children’s truly has an extraordinary research community and a level of research that rivals the very best research institutes in the world.

 Boston Medical Center